Another MN Advantage Health Plan carrier ( BlueCross, HealthPartners, PreferredOne) may offer your PCC at a lower cost level.

 2. Complete your health assessment.

-Enroll in the wellness program.
-Pick a StayWell program of your choice.
+Enroll in a State of Wellbeing program.
+With the Virgin Pulse platform you will be able to take advantage of many innovative wellbeing programs.
 No strings attached, you get the $5 saving for taking the assessment even if you do not enroll in a program.

 Log in with your employee ID number and password.
 Don't have your ID number?
 Contact your HR office, or locate it on the mailing label of the Open Enrollment newsletter mailed to your home in early October.

 You will need the dependent’s Social Security Number and Primary Care Clinic number.